 While some pacifiers listed below are sold in multi-packs, we based pricing on the cost for one paci:

 Best pacifier for newborns

-Key features: There’s a reason this pacifier looks familiar — it’s probably the one you received from your hospital.
-(It also happens to be a bestseller with rave reviews on Amazon.)
+Key features: There’s a reason this pacifier looks familiar.
+It’s probably the one you received at the hospital.
+(It also happens to be a bestseller, with rave reviews on Amazon.)
 The silicone, one-piece design is BPA-free, as well as durable and easy to clean.

-Parents like that there’s a space in the nipple where you can place a finger for added comfort.
-And a few note that this pacifier isn’t fancy, but it’s safe, affordable, and easy to find at most stores.
+Reviewers like that there’s a space in the nipple where you can place a finger for added comfort.
+A few note that this pacifier isn’t fancy, but it’s safe, affordable, and easy to find at most stores.

-Considerations: Some reviewers say that these pacifiers don’t stay in tiny babies’ mouths very well.
+Considerations: Some reviewers say that these pacifiers don’t stay in a tiny baby’s mouth very well.
 Others say this pacifier is “just OK” and that their babies seem to prefer other models on the market.

 Best pacifier for breastfed babies

-Key features: The Nanobebe was designed specifically to decrease the chance of nipple confusion.
-It’s shaped so that it will stay in baby’s mouth and the silicone is flexible so it forms to your child’s face.
-The one-piece construction is simple and effective, and parents like that it is compact and fits even the smallest babies well.
+Key features: The Nanobébé was designed specifically to decrease nipple confusion.
+It’s shaped so that it will stay in baby’s mouth, and the silicone is flexible so it forms to your child’s face.
+The one-piece construction is simple and effective, and reviewers like that it’s compact and fits even the smallest babies well.

-Considerations: A few people say the nipple on this paci is somewhat hard/firm compared to others, like the Soothie.
+Considerations: A few people say the nipple on this paci is somewhat hard and firm compared with options like the Soothie.
 Other reviewers share that the nipple is shorter than on other pacifiers, so it’s kind of hit or miss whether or not baby will immediately accept it.